-Winnefox offers Internet filtering using services provided its antivirus software, K7.
-There is no additional cost for filtering.
+Winnefox offers Internet filtering; there is no additional cost for filtering.

 In the Winnefox Library System, web content and network traffic are filtered in three ways.

 All traffic on the network passes through our second-generation Palo Alto firewall.
 The firewall inspects each packet of data that passes through it to determine if it’s safe or not.
 Currently it is not set up to filter any web content by general category.
 Only known bad traffic is halted, such as from a malicious website.

 Meraki (Markesan, Oxford, Wautoma)

 Each library uses at least one Cisco Meraki device to provide wireless access to the public.
 The Meraki does have a basic content filter that blocks pornographic, sexual, or other objectionable adult material on any device using that wireless access point.
 This is turned off by default, but it’s easy enough to activate if a library chooses to do so.

 ESET not only protects a computer from viruses, malware and hacking, but also can provide granular content filtering for any computer on the network.
 By default, filters are not applied to any computer in the network.
 However, some libraries have requested that a content filter be applied to their public computers.

 The default filter will block known websites in these categories: